-Getting the support of your company's leadership is crucial to promoting engagement and compliance from everyone in your organization.
-Without leadership support, your program is unlikely to succeed.
+Getting the support of your company's leadership is crucial to promote engagement and compliance from everyone in your organization.
+If you are not able to get leadership support, there is a good chance your program will fail.
 How can you achieve this?
-Start by demonstrating the impact accidents could potentially have or have had on your business.
+Start by demonstrating the impact accidents could potentially have or have had, on your business.
 Impacts can include both direct and indirect costs, such as: